dandi/dandi.github.io/_posts/data_reuse_000458.md

 ## The Original Study: Peering into the Anesthetized Brain
 In June 2023, Dr. Leslie Claar and colleagues from the Allen Institute published their groundbreaking findings in the journal _eLife_ in the article, [“Cortico-thalamo-cortical interactions modulate electrically evoked EEG responses in mice”](https://doi.org/10.7554/eLife.84630.2).
-Their approach was comprehensive: they stimulated mouse cortex while simultaneously recording with EEG and neuropixels probes, comparing brain activity during wakefulness and under isoflurane anesthesia.
+Their approach was comprehensive: they stimulated mouse cortex while simultaneously recording with [electroencephelography](https://doi.org/10.1016/B978-141603618-0.10024-4) (EEG) and [neuropixels probes](https://www.neuropixels.org/), comparing brain activity during wakefulness and under isoflurane anesthesia.

-In awake mice, Claar's team observed a robust event-related potential (ERP) when they delivered pulsatile electrical stimulation to deep layers of the motor cortex.
+In awake mice, Claar's team observed a robust [event-related potential](10.4103/0972-6748.57865) (ERP) when they delivered pulsatile electrical stimulation to deep layers of the [motor cortex](https://doi.org/10.1016/B0-08-043076-7/03460-4).
-This ERP coincided with a distinct pattern of neural spiking, both locally in the motor cortex and in distant sensorimotor-related thalamic nuclei.
+This ERP coincided with a distinct pattern of neural spiking, both locally in the motor cortex and in distant sensorimotor-related [thalamic nuclei](https://www.ncbi.nlm.nih.gov/books/NBK549908).
 The response followed a three-act play: initial excitation within 25 milliseconds, a period of quiescence for about 125 milliseconds, and finally, a strong rebound excitation before returning to baseline.
 When the mice were under anesthesia, the story changed dramatically.
 The ERP's amplitude and complexity plummeted in response to the same stimulation.
 While the initial excitation persisted in the motor cortex, it vanished in the thalamic nuclei.